Taíno

-The Taíno were the Indigenous peoples of the Greater Antilles and surrounding islands.
-At the time of European contact in the late 15th century, they were the principal inhabitants of most of what is now The Bahamas, Cuba, the Dominican Republic, Haiti, Jamaica, Puerto Rico, and the northern Lesser Antilles.
-The Lucayan branch of the Taíno were the first New World people encountered by Christopher Columbus, in the Bahama Archipelago on October 12, 1492.
+The Taíno were the Indigenous peoples in most of the West Indies, in the Caribbean region of the Americas.
+Their culture has been continued today by their descendants and by Taíno revivalist communities.
+They were the first New World peoples encountered by non-Norse Europeans.
+Part of the Arawak group of Indigenous peoples in the Americas, the Taíno are also referred to as Island Arawaks or Antillean Arawaks.

+Extending from the Lucayan Archipelago of The Bahamas through the Greater Antilles of Cuba, Jamaica, Hispaniola, and Puerto Rico to Guadeloupe in the northern Lesser Antilles, or the Leeward Islands, the Taíno historically lived in agricultural societies ruled by caciques with fixed settlements under a matrilineal system of kinship and inheritance, and a religion centered on the worship of zemis.
+At the time of European contact, they shared land with older Indigenous inhabitants, namely the Guanajatabeyes in Cuba, and the Ciguayos and the Macorix in Hispaniola, and they were engaged in conflict with the recent Carib settlers of the southern Lesser Antilles, or the Windward Islands.

 The Taíno historically spoke an Arawakan language.
-Granberry and Vescelius (2004) recognized two varieties of the Taino language: "Classical Taino", spoken in Puerto Rico and most of Hispaniola, and "Ciboney Taino", spoken in the Bahamas, most of Cuba, western Hispaniola, and Jamaica.
-They lived in agricultural societies ruled by caciques with fixed settlements and a matrilineal system of kinship and inheritance.
-Taíno religion centered on the worship of zemis.
-The Taíno are sometimes also referred to as Island Arawaks or Antillean Arawaks.
-Indigenous people in the Greater Antilles did not refer to themselves originally as Taíno; the term was first explicitly used in this sense by Constantine Samuel Rafinesque in 1836.
+Granberry and Vescelius (2004) recognise two varieties of the Taino language: "Classical Taino", spoken in Puerto Rico and most of Hispaniola, and "Ciboney Taino", spoken in the Bahamas, most of Cuba, western Hispaniola, and Jamaica.
+These Indigenous peoples did not refer to themselves originally as Taíno; the term was first explicitly used in this sense by Constantine Samuel Rafinesque in 1836.

-Historically, anthropologists and historians believed that the Taíno were no longer extant centuries ago, or that they gradually merged into a common identity with African and Hispanic cultures.
-Scholarly attitudes to Taíno survival and resurgence began to change around the year 2000.
-Many people today identify as Taíno and many more have Taíno descent, most notably in Puerto Rico, Cuba, and Dominica.
+Historically, anthropologists and historians asserted that the Taíno were no longer extant centuries ago, or that they gradually merged into a common identity with African and Hispanic cultures.
+Scholarly attitudes to Taíno survival and resurgence began to change around the 21st century.
+Many people today identify as Taíno, and many more have Taíno descent, most notably in Puerto Rico, Cuba, and the Dominican Republic.
 A substantial number of Puerto Ricans, Cubans, and Dominicans have Indigenous mitochondrial DNA, which may suggest Taíno descent through the direct female line, especially in Puerto Rico.
 While some communities describe an unbroken cultural heritage passed down through the generations, often in secret, others are revivalist communities who seek to incorporate Taíno culture into their lives.